 Heating is mostly steam heat from radiators that are powered and regulated by the apartment or condo buildings.

 9. Italian Homes Are Built of Stone, Brick & Concrete

 Older Italian homes have stone or brick walls.
 More modern homes have concrete walls.
 It’s part of the reason centralized AC and heating aren’t common in Italy.
 Thicker walls regulate temperature fluctuations better.
 It’s also part of the reason renovations are expensive and time-consuming.
 Let’s just say in Bardonecchia, we won’t be picking up a sledgehammer to take out that pesky kitchen wall.

 10. American Kitchens are Epic!
 In Italy Kitchens are Tiny

-Personally I love that American kitchens are so big, they have islands in the middle.
+Personally, I love that American kitchens are so big, they have islands in the middle.
 Italian kitchens historically are tiny and most often hidden away.
 Our kitchen in Bardonecchia right now is a One Butt 70s kitchen, tucked away behind accordion doors.

 11. American Appliances Are Huge Compared to Italian Kitchen Appliances

-The first questions our architect asked was if we needed American size appliances.
+The first question our architect asked was if we needed American size appliances.
 Even after we renovate, American size appliances will not fit in our kitchen in Italy.
 It’s not just the refrigerator either.
-The ovens, washing machines (yes often in the kitchen), dishwashers and even the stand mixers are bigger in America.
+The ovens, washing machines (yes often in the kitchen), dishwashers, and even the stand mixers are bigger in America.
 Italian freezers don’t usually have ice machines and Italian stoves are not built to roast turkeys.

 12. Garbage Disposals Are Banned in Italy